zenosrevenge/garfunkel/README.md

  created some custom sounds for each button in Audacity.
 In case anyone cares, I think they're in the key of A major.
 There are also sounds for winning and losing the game, but they play very quickly and are easy to miss.
-The game could use some kind of a pause at the beginning of each round.
+The game could use some kind of a pause at the beginning of each round and probably some kind of notifications for game start/end, etc.

  FWIW, I have tested it on my Galaxy S2, which is currently running CyanogenMod 10.1.2 (Android 4.2.2).
 Everything works, except the lowest tone